alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/index.md

 ## Overview

 The Multisig plugin allows your account to have multiple ECDSA or SCA signers and require a threshold number of signatures for account transactions.
 This is commonly referred to as a k-of-n threshold signature scheme and would create Modular Accounts that are similar to [Gnosis Safe](https://safe.global/) accounts.
-This plugin is recommended for accounts looking for maximally secure configurations.
+This plugin is recommended for accounts that require maximum security.

 ## Secure, audited, open source